julplee/medium-articles/synthesio-engineering/my-manager-experience-about-remote-work.md

 ![Working from home has some drawbacks but a lot of benefits for you… and your company!](images/../../images/my-manager-experience-about-remote-working-03.jpg)

 So yes, remote working has drawbacks and asks for an accurate organisation of work and communication, but as soon as you integrate in your core these needs that having remote workers imply, you move a step forward and **you reap the rewards of trusting people and make their life easier and more enjoyable!**
+Also keep in mind that remote working is not for everyone.
+Some people will be more efficient while working among their colleagues.
+That's why we like our balance of letting people choose when they want to remote otherwise provide them great offices to work together.